A description of search criteria used to retrieve data from a persistent store.

 An instance of

-NSFetch collects the criteria needed to select and—optionally—order a group of managed objects, or data about records held in a persistent store.
+NSFetch collects the criteria needed to select and optionally to sort a group of managed objects held in a persistent store.
 (See

 NSPersistent and NSManagedObject.)
 A fetch request must contain an entity description (an instance of